Romain-Thomas-Shef/STON/README.md

 ## What is STON?
-STON (SofTware for petrOgraphic visualisatioN) is a graphical user interface that you can use if you want to get better look at images taken from microscopes.
-It has been developed in the framework of petrography, with images of minerals but you can use it for whatever images.
+STON (SofTware for petrOgraphic visualisatioN) is a graphical user interface developed with the objective to ease the inspection of images taken from microscopes.
+It has been developed in the framework of petrography, with images of minerals but it can be used for whatever images.
+This tool allows you the user to inspect image in detail, modify image parameters (contrast, brightness, sharpness), compare images side by side, combine images, etc.

+Designed to be user friendly, STON is fully customizable.
+It is developed in Python using the (PySide6) [https://wiki.qt.io/Qt_for_Python] library for the GUI, Pillow and matplotlib for image display and operation and scikit analysis [@Pedregosa:2011] for deeper image processing.

 ## Installation